cod-salmon/cod-salmon.github.io/docs/Projects/Klang Synthesizer/KJUCE/SimpleGain.md

 ```
 we can use an automatically-generated graphic interface:
 ```
-juce::AudioProcessorEditor* SimpleDelayAudioProcessor::createEditor()
+juce::AudioProcessorEditor* SimpleGainAudioProcessor::createEditor()
 {
-    //return new SimpleDelayAudioProcessorEditor (*this);
+    //return new SimpleGainAudioProcessorEditor (*this);
     return new juce::GenericAudioProcessorEditor (*this);
 }
 ```